Farm | Costa Rica Šumava, Colombia Buenavista |

 We always select coffees for Flirt to ensure that the resulting cup is sweet and fun, but never becomes tiresome.
 During the year, its composition slightly changes, but its taste remains similar.
 Flirt is the kind of coffee that, whenever you reach for it, your date will be a little different every time, but you'll always enjoy it.

-Filter Coffee Family
+Filter Coffee Series

 How does it taste?